sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 Cody uses several search methods (including keyword and semantic search) to find files in your codebase that are relevant to your chat questions.
 It then uses context from those files to provide an informed response based on your codebase.
 Cody also tells you which code files it reads to generate its responses.

-Context retrieval isn't perfect, and Cody will occasionally use incorrect context or hallucinate answers.
-When Cody returns an incorrect response, it is often worth asking the question again in a slightly different way to see if Cody can find better context the second time around.
+Context retrieval isn't perfect, and Cody occasionally uses incorrect context or hallucinates answers.
+When Cody returns an incorrect response, it is often worth asking the question again slightly differently to see if Cody can find better context the second time.

 Cody's chat function is able to handle use cases like these:

 - Ask Cody to generate an API call.
-Cody can gather context on your API schema to inform the code it writes.
+Cody can gather context on your API schema to inform the code it writes
-- Ask Cody to find where within your codebase a specific component is defined.
-Cody can retrieve and describe the files where that component is written.
+- Ask Cody where a specific component is defined within your codebase.
+Cody can retrieve and describe the files where that component is written
 - Ask Cody questions that require an understanding of multiple files, such as how data is populated in a React app.
 Cody can find the React component definitions to understand what data is being passed and where it originates

-More specifically, this means Cody can answer questions like:
+More specifically, Cody can answer questions like:

 - How is our app's secret storage implemented on Linux?
 - Where is the CI config for the web integration tests?